ruby-concurrency/concurrent-ruby/README.md

 ### Supported Ruby versions

 MRI 1.9.3, 2.0, 2.1, JRuby (1.9 mode), and Rubinius 2.x are supported.
-Although native code is used for performance optimizations on some platforms, all functionality is available in pure Ruby.
 This gem should be fully compatible with any interpreter that is compliant with Ruby 1.9.3 or newer.

 ## Features & Documentation